MPL 30x15x10 / N38 - lamellar magnet

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
 Once crushed into fine powder or dust, this material becomes highly flammable.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
-If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.
+If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.

-Strong fields generated by neodymium magnets can damage magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other similar devices.
-In addition, they can damage televisions, VCRs, computer monitors, and CRT displays.
+Strong magnetic fields emitted by neodymium magnets can damage magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other devices.
+They can also damage televisions, VCRs, computer monitors, and CRT displays.
 Avoid placing neodymium magnets in close proximity to electronic devices.